 Decisions of the committee are final and are not subject to appeal.

-Membership on the Committee will consist of two representatives from Student Affairs and a student representative (ideally a past recipient of a Student Initiative Fund grant).
+Membership on the Committee will consist of two representatives from Student Affairs and a student representative.

 - The Fund is not intended to provide an annual source of income for recurring projects.
 First priority will be given to requests for new initiatives and seed money required to start a project.

 - Undergraduate and graduate students and student groups are eligible to apply.